openxc/openxc-python/README.rst

 number of command-line tools for connecting to the CAN translator and manipulating previously recorded vehicle data.

+Due to changes in signals.cpp openxc-python Version 2.0.0 must be used with vi-firmware 8.0.0 or greater.

 To package run "setup.py sdist bdist_wheel"
 to push to pypi run "python -m twine upload dist/\*" Version files: